Tee12345/Deploy-Spring-boot-app-to-Amazon-cloud/README.md

 ------------------------------------------------------------------
 A replica of the database for this project was created on AWS RDS service.
-The cloud database was connected to the local version from Workbench.
-An SQL database was used for this project.
+The cloud database was connected to the local version from Workbench and an SQL database was used for this project.